Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 How to harvest rhubarb

 Once you pull the stalk, cut off the leaves (they are poisonous for humans and animals too) and cut the bottom off.
-Wash it and chop it.
-I used 3 kind of skinny stalks for this recipe and it was perfect.
+Wash the tart rhubarb and chop it.
+I used 3 kind of skinny stalks for this recipe and it was perfect amount of chopped rhubarb.

 diced rhubarb